rahulv77/React-Simple-Music-Player/README.md

 # React-Simple-Music-Player
- A music player made with React
+A music player made with React, HTML and CSS

 #Install Dependencies
  ```
 npm install
 ```